Ergen says LightSquared could be worth $8.9 billion

-NEW YORK (Reuters) - Dish Network Corp Chairman Charles Ergen, the largest creditor of bankrupt wireless company LightSquared, said on Wednesday he believed LightSquared could be worth as much as $8.9 billion if it gained regulatory approval of its planned wireless network.
+NEW YORK, March 26 (Reuters) - Dish Network Corp Chairman Charles Ergen, the largest creditor of bankrupt wireless company LightSquared, said on Wednesday he believed LightSquared could be worth as much as $8.9 billion if it gained regulatory approval of its planned wireless network.

 Testifying in U.S. Bankruptcy Court in New York, Ergen faced tough questions from LightSquared lenders who believe he had visions of effecting a Dish takeover at a lowball price.
 But Ergen said both he and Dish believed the company was worth a lot of money, and that Dish has gone forward with a $2.2 billion bid proposed last year, if not for a technical issue that forced it to walk away.